Make the most of your new Android with one of the best cell phones plans

 - Only 5GB of high-speed hotspot data

 T-Mobile's coverage has come a long way over the years, and today this carrier offers some of the best cell phone plans you can get.
-T-Mobile's 5G network is the largest in the nation and already reaches more than 280 million people with Extended Range 5G.
-Adding even more speed and capacity is its high-performance Ultra Capacity 5G, which is available to more than 100 million Americans.
+T-Mobile's 5G network is the largest in the nation and already reaches more than 300 million people with Extended Range 5G.
+Adding even more speed and capacity is its high-performance Ultra Capacity 5G, available to more than 200 million Americans.
 There's no time like the present to join this wireless carrier, and if you're looking for great value, then look no further than T-Mobile's Magenta plan.

 The Magenta plan is a reasonably affordable postpaid cell phone plan, especially when you factor in multi-line discounts.
 A single line on this plan will come out to be $70, with taxes and fees included in this price.
-You'll pay a total of $120 per month for three lines and four lines $140 per month.
+You'll pay a total of $120 per month for three lines and $140 per month for four lines.
 Because T-Mobile is such a great deal when you add a few lines, it also makes for an excellent family plan and comes with a Netflix subscription (one SD screen) included when you have at least two lines.
 Steaming is offered only in SD, but you can pay $3 extra for an HD day pass.

 What's best about the Magenta plan is the unlimited data you'll get and the 100GB of premium data.
-If you consume a lot of high-speed data and want to avoid having to deal with slower speeds, this is the plan for you.
+If you consume a lot of high-speed data and want to avoid dealing with slower speeds, this is the plan for you.
 You'll also get 5GB of high-speed hotspot data, which should be more than enough for anyone who occasionally tethers their device.
 Should you run out of your 5GB, you'll still get unlimited hotspot data just at 3G speeds.

 T-Mobile's Magenta plan doesn't cease to impress when it comes to international features.
 With this plan, you'll be able to use your data abroad at 128Kbps.
 Unlimited international texting is included, as is unlimited talk, text, and 5GB of LTE data in Mexico and Canada (later unlimited at 2G speeds).
 This plan gives you everything you could expect from a great cell phone plan and more.
 It's the perfect fit for most smartphone users who like having no limits when it comes to data (premium, hotspot, or international) and appreciates T-Mobile's multi-line discounts and perks.